Measuring risk contagion in financial networks with CoVaR: Risk contagion in a bipartite network with asymptotically independent objects

 Next, we provide sufficient conditions for the limit measures in \Cref{exchangable} to be positive so that our probability approximations for $\bX=\bA\bZ$ belonging to some extreme rectangular set are non-trivial.
-These approximations turn out to be sufficient for obtaining the asymptotic behavior of CoVaR under these assumptions as well.
+These approximations turn out to be sufficient for obtaining the asymptotic behavior of CoVaR under the given assumptions as well.

 \begin{proposition} Let the assumptions of \Cref{exchangable} hold.
 Let $\alpha:=\alpha_1$.
 Suppose further that $\bZ$ is completely tail equivalent and $\E\|\bA\|^{\alpha+\epsilon}<\infty$ for some $\epsilon>0$.
-Then the following hold: \begin{itemize} \item[(a)] We have $\bX=(X_1,X_2)\in\MRV(\alpha_1,b_1,\overline{\mu}_1,\E_2^{(1)})$ where
+Then the following hold: \begin{itemize} \item[(a)] We have $\bX=(X_1,X_2)^\top\in\MRV(\alpha,b_1,\overline{\mu}_1,\E_2^{(1)})$ where

-\item[(b)] If $\max_{\ell\in \mathbb{I}_d}\P(\min\{a_{1\ell},a_{2\ell}\}>0)>0$, then $\bX\in\MRV(\alpha_1,b_1,\overline{\mu}_2,\E_2^{(2)})$ where
+\item[(b)] If $\max_{\ell\in \mathbb{I}_d}\P(\min\{a_{1\ell},a_{2\ell}\}>0)>0$, then $\bX\in\MRV(\alpha,b_1,\overline{\mu}_2,\E_2^{(2)})$ where